-The Share Option Scheme is valid and effective for a period of ten years commencing on the Listing Date, and it has a remaining life of approximately nine years as at the date of this annual report.
-During the Relevant Period, no option had been granted or agreed to be granted by the Company pursuant to the Share Option Scheme.
+The Share Option Scheme is valid and effective for a period of ten years commencing on the Listing Date, and it has a remaining life of approximately eight years as at the date of this annual report.
+During the Reporting Period, no option had been granted or agreed to be granted by the Company pursuant to the Share Option Scheme.
+There was no outstanding share option under the Share Option Scheme as at 31 December 2019 and 31 December 2020.